SANSA-Stack/SANSA-Stack/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/outliers/anomalydetection/readme.md

 **# Scalable Numerical Outlier Detection in RDF**
 This repository(outliers) consists of three different implementations for detecting outliers in RDF with one main class.
-These three implementations have different approaches for cohorting the subjects.
+These three implementations are different due to the difference in the approaches for cohorting the subjects.
 All the techniques have their pros and cons as discussed below:-

 1. Dataframe CroosJoin implementation:
    The subjects are cohorted according to the rdf:type and hypernym.
 The crossJoin function is used to create